bobvanderclay/docpad-plugin-tableofcontents/README.md

 Default: `false`

-If `true`, only documents with the specific parameter set to true will generate tables of content.
+If **true**, only documents with the specified metadata parameter set as true will generate table of contents data.

 ### requiredMetadataField

 Default: `'toc'`

-If `requireMetadata` is set, which field will we look for in the document metadata.
+If `requireMetadata` is set, this is the field that must be set true in the document metadata.

 ### addHeaderIds